St. James's Episcopal Church (Richmond, Virginia): History

 Rev. Churchill J. Gibson was the next long-term rector, serving from October 1929 until his retirement in April 1957 (shortly after the congregation expanded the Sunday School building and renamed it in his honor).
 Rev. Richard Royall Baker III, in addition to his duties in this parish and dealing with racial tension in the city, during his 21-year rectorship helped establish St. Martin's Church in Richmond, as well as cooperated with nearby Catholic, United Church of Christ, Lutheran and Presbyterian churches, sometimes calling the result Stuart Circle Parish.
 In 1986, under rector Frank Fagan, the St. James Children's Center opened, the only preschool in the city to welcome children with special needs.

 On July 13, 1994, lightning struck the church, destroying the altar and nave, leaving only its four walls standing.
 During an emergency meeting held that night at neighboring Grace and Holy Trinity Church, the vestry committed to rebuilding the church, remaining a vital ministry to downtown Richmond and the surrounding Fan area.
 During the parish's 150th anniversary celebrations, the congregation decided to alter a portion of the parish's seal—replacing a blank section with tongues of flame, which also allude to the parish's traditional devotion to the Holy Spirit.

 Under the leadership of then-rector Reverend Robert Trache, the sanctuary of the church was rebuilt and rededicated in 1997, and now includes C. B. Fisk's Opus 112, one of the finest pipe organs in North America.
 Following Mr. Trache, in 2000 the Reverend Randolph Hollerith was called as the 13th rector of St. James's.
 Under Mr. Hollerith, the church expanded its educational campus across Birch Street to 1133 West Franklin, incorporating and expanding two single family dwellings into The Michaux House, which serves as a meeting, classroom and community service space.
 In 2016, Mr. Hollerith was called as Dean of the National Cathedral in Washington.
 D.C.
 In June 2017, the vestry of St. James's called the Reverend Dr. John F. McCard of Atlanta's St-Martin-in-the-Fields Episcopal Church as 14th Rector of St. James's.

+In September of 2026, the vestry called The Rev. Beth Franklin as the 15th Rector of St. James's, and the first female rector in the parish's history.